ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 .. note::

     SCP file transfers are executed as ssh command.
-This is the reason, why this plugin is implemented as a scp-interface plugin.
+This is the reason why the ``debug_traffic`` plugin is implemented as a scp-interface plugin.

 Intercept git